Front End Development¶

 source file that will compile over your changes.

-Once you are satisfied with your changes, finalize the bundles (this will minify library sources):
+Once you are happy with your changes,

-Make sure to check in both files under
+make sure to check in both files under

 If you are creating a new library, or a new library entry point, make sure to